Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Functional Renormalization Group

 \section{Functional Renormalization Group}

-The functional renormalization group for fermionic systems evolved from Luttinger liquid calculations for the one dimensional system. \cite{Voit_1995,Tomonaga_1950,Luttinger_1963,Giamarchi_2003} The full vertex in this context is usually denoted as ``g", for this reason, the method is often referred as g-ology. \cite{ Menyhard_Solyom_1973,Solyom_1973} From the renormalization group perspective, the frequency dependence of the vertex function is not the most relevant contribution, thus for systems that don't have explicit frequency dependence in the bare vertex, such as electron-phonon coupling, the frequency or time dependence is often neglected. \cite{Shankar_1994}
+The functional renormalization group for fermionic systems evolved from approaches used in the one dimensional Luttinger liquid. \cite{Voit_1995,Tomonaga_1950,Luttinger_1963,Giamarchi_2003} The full vertex in this context is usually denoted as ``g", for this reason, the method is often referred as g-ology. \cite{ Menyhard_Solyom_1973,Solyom_1973} From the renormalization group perspective, the frequency dependence of the vertex function is not the most relevant contribution.
+Thus for systems that do not have explicit frequency dependence in the bare vertex, such as the electron-phonon coupling, the frequency or time dependence is often neglected. \cite{Shankar_1994}

-The generalization of g-ology beyond one dimension gained increased attention after the work by Shankar. \cite{Shankar_1991,Shankar_1994} Traditional implementation of Wilsonian renormalization group only considers the flow of a handful of coupling constants, which is physically the case for the one dimensional systems as there are only two Fermi points instead of a surface.
-The functional formalism for all coupling constants are considered when the method is generalized to high spatial dimensions.
+The generalization of g-ology beyond one dimension gained increased attention after the work by Shankar. \cite{Shankar_1991,Shankar_1994} Traditional implementations of Wilsonian renormalization group only consider the flow of a handful of coupling constants, which is physically the case for one dimensional systems as there are only two Fermi points instead of a surface.
+The functional formalism for all coupling constants is considered when the method is generalized to high spatial dimensions.

-The idea of performing renormalization group on a system with extended Fermi surface was suggested by Anderson. \cite{Anderson_book_1984} Benfatto and Gallavotti \cite{Benfatto_Gallavotti_1990}, and Feldman and Trubowitz \cite{Feldman_Trubowitz_1990,Feldman_Trubowitz_1991} studied the stability of the Fermi liquid against perturbations.
-Effective theories based on the idea of renormalization group for Fermi liquid were derived by Polchinski, \cite{Polchinski_1992} and that for the superconductor by Weinberg. \cite{Weinberg_1993}
+The idea of performing renormalization group on a system with an extended Fermi surface was suggested by Anderson. \cite{Anderson_book_1984} Benfatto and Gallavotti \cite{Benfatto_Gallavotti_1990}, and Feldman and Trubowitz \cite{Feldman_Trubowitz_1990,Feldman_Trubowitz_1991} studied the stability of the Fermi liquid against perturbations.
+Effective theories based on the idea of renormalization group for Fermi liquid were derived by Polchinski, \cite{Polchinski_1992} and for superconductors by Weinberg. \cite{Weinberg_1993}